 The fourth exemption under the proposed Order would be for organic lumber.
 A domestic manufacturer who operates under an approved National Organic Program (NOP) (7 CFR part 205) system plan, only manufactures and ships softwood lumber that is eligible to be labeled as 100 percent organic under the NOP and is not a split operation would be exempt from payment of assessments.
-Likewise, an importer who imports only softwood lumber that is eligible to be labeled as 100 percent organic under the NOP and who does not import any nonorganic softwood lumber would be exempt from the payment of assessments.
+Likewise, an importer who imports only softwood lumber that is eligible to be labeled as 100 percent organic under the NOP and is not a split operation would be exempt from the payment of assessments.